Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Introduction

-The main result of this article, Theorem~\ref{thm:main}, is that, for any CohFT to which this procedure applies, we obtain the same set of relations.
-Thus the relations of Pixton are the universal relations necessary in order for the Givental-Teleman classification to admit non-semisimple limits.
-Theorem~\ref{thm:main} can also be used to relate more geometric relations to Pixton's relations (see e.g. \cite{ClJa15P}).
+While the tautological relations obtained from different CohFTs look very different and are usually more complicated than Pixton's relations, as an application of Theorem~\ref{thm:localext}, we show in Theorem~\ref{thm:main} that they give the same set of relations.
+This says in some sense that the relations of Pixton are the universal relations necessary in order for the Givental--Teleman classification to admit non-semisimple limits.
+Theorem~\ref{thm:main} can also be used to relate more geometric relations to Pixton's relations (see for example \cite{ClJa16P}).

-Before attacking Theorem~\ref{thm:main}, we prove a structure result, Theorem~\ref{thm:struct}, about Frobenius manifolds near a smooth point of the discriminant locus of non-semisimple points.
-Essentially we show that there is a nice set of local coordinates and local vector fields, which is modeled on the simplest example of the 3-spin theory (extended to the correct dimension using trivial theories).

-Using Theorem~\ref{thm:struct} we give a criterion (Theorem~\ref{thm:localext}) when a generically semisimple Frobenius manifold can locally be extended to a CohFT.
-Its proof first locally identifies points and tangent vectors of the given Frobenius manifold and of the 3-spin Frobenius manifold.
-Under this identification we show that an extension is obtained from the 3-spin CohFT by the action of an $R$-matrix and a shift, both of which are holomorphic along the discriminant.
-Theorem~\ref{thm:main} essentially follows by noticing that for formal reasons these (invertible) operations preserve the corresponding tautological relations.

 In this paper we work over $\CC$ and with the tautological ring in cohomology.
-It is actually more natural to define the tautological ring in Chow and everything in this paper works equally well in Chow if the Givental-Teleman reconstruction is proven in Chow for the relevant CohFTs.
+It is actually more natural to define the tautological ring in Chow and the results of this paper apply also to Chow provided that the Givental--Teleman reconstruction is proven in Chow for the relevant (Chow-valued) CohFTs.